JoeyFrank/Java-Swift-Language-Comparison/README.md

 Swift:

 Classes always have their first letter capitalized to show that they are a class.
 They can:
--Define properties to store values
+- Define properties to store values
--Define methods to provide functionality
+- Define methods to provide functionality
--Define subscripts to provide access to their values using subscript syntax -Define initializers to set up their initial state
+- Define subscripts to provide access to their values using subscript syntax
+- Define initializers to set up their initial state
--Be extended to expand their functionality beyond a default implementation -Conform to protocols to provide standard functionality of a certain kind -Inheritance enables one class to inherit the characteristics of another.
+- Be extended to expand their functionality beyond a default implementation
+- Conform to protocols to provide standard functionality of a certain kind
+- Inheritance enables one class to inherit the characteristics of another.
--Type casting enables you to check and interpret the type of a class instance at runtime.
+- Type casting enables you to check and interpret the type of a class instance at runtime.
--Deinitializers enable an instance of a class to free up any resources it has assigned.
+- Deinitializers enable an instance of a class to free up any resources it has assigned.
--Reference counting allows more than one reference to a class instance.
+- Reference counting allows more than one reference to a class instance.

 Example of a class in swift: